open-telemetry/oteps/text/0003-measure-metric-type.md

 ### Measure metric

 Measure metrics express a distribution of values.
-This kind of metric should be used when the count of events is meaningful and either:
+This kind of metric should be used when the count or rate of events is meaningful and either:

-1. The sum is of interest in addition to the count
+1. The sum is of interest in addition to the count (rate)
-1. Quantiles information is of interest.
+1. Quantile information is of interest.

-The key property of a measure metric event is that two events cannot be trivially reduced into one, unlike cumulative and gauge metrics.
-Two `Record()` events must by reflected in two events because both the event count and the individual values are significant.
+The key property of a measure metric event is that computing quantiles and/or summarizing a distribution (e.g., via a histogram) may be expensive.
+Not only will implementations have various capabilities and algorithms for this task, users may wish to control the quality and cost of aggregating measure metrics.

 Like cumulative metrics, non-negative measures are an important case because they support rate calculations.
 As an option, measure metrics may be declared as non-negative.
 The API will reject negative metric events for non-negative measures, instead submitting an SDK error event.

-For measure metrics, the default OpenTelemetry implementation is left up to the implementation.
-The default interpretation is that the distribution should be summarized, somehow, but the specific technique used belongs to the implementation and the exporter semantics.
-A low-cost policy is selected as the default behavior for export OpenTelemetry measures: export the sum, the count, the minimum, and the maximum value in the form of a summary.
+Because measure metrics have such wide application, implementations are likely to provide configurable behavior.
+OpenTelemetry may provide such a facility in its standard SDK, but in case no configuration is provided by the application, a low-cost policy is specified as the default behavior, whic is to export the sum, the count (rate), the minimum value, and the maximum value.

 ### Disable selected metrics by default